Starcounter/Docs/docs/topic-guides/web-apps/html-views-composition-guidelines.md

 It's not necessary to declare the default slot in the `declarative-shadow-dom` part of your view.
 The Starcounter's HTML merger automatically adds a default slot at the bottom of the composition of your view for fallback reasons.

-## Guideline 4: Create the Layout in `declarative-shadow-dom`
+## Guideline 4: Create the Presentation in `declarative-shadow-dom`

-As outlined in guideline 1, the layout of the HTML view should be included within the `<template is="declarative-shadow-dom">`.
+As outlined in guideline 1, the presentation of the HTML view should be included within the `<template is="declarative-shadow-dom">`.

 There is one exception to this.
 Both slot attributes and `declarative-shadow-dom` can be omitted if the view only contains non-visual elements or if all elements should be bulked together in the default slot.
 The latter is rarely the case but may be useful for example for prototyping.